 Girls are always encouraged to be aspirational, to challenge stereotypes, to build on their strengths and to use their skills in the service of others, on both a local and global stage.
 To this end, the ‘soft’ or transferable skills – which are developed through co-curricular activities such as the Duke of Edinburgh’s Awards Scheme, the Actions not Words programme, or the National Citizen Service (NCS) programme - are as important as hard knowledge.

 Amanda Glubb joined Mayfield in 2017 as Director of Co-Curricular Activities.
 With a degree in English Language and Literature from Manchester University, and a background in business and marketing, Amanda retrained and became a teacher in 2007.
 Working initially with adults and children with specific learning difficulties such as dyslexia, she then set up and ran the Sixth Form at an East Sussex special school.
 It was at this time she realised the importance of proper careers education for all young people and undertook qualifications in careers leadership, and careers information and advice.
-Her aim is to have in place a careers education programme that prepares girls at Mayfield for the next step in their lives, and enables and empowers them to make the choices that are right for them as individuals.
+Since her arrival at Mayfield, she has put in place a careers education programme that prepares students for the next step in their lives, and enables and empowers them to make the choices that are right for them as individuals.